Gapless topological phases and symmetry-enriched quantum criticality

 We can, however, find $c=1$ transitions which are (seemingly) not invariant under such a stacking: consider the transition between the trivial phase and the phase that completely breaks $\mathbb Z_2 \times \mathbb Z_2$, i.e., [1,0], realized by $H_1 + H_0$.
 Conceptually, one can think of this as two separate Ising transitions occuring at the same point.
 Indeed, the field theory describing this critical point is not a usual \emph{Gaussian CFT}, but rather the direct product of \emph{two Ising CFTs}, usually denoted by (Ising)$^2$.
 Accordingly, each $R_\gamma$ has a \emph{unique} symmetry flux and hence a well-defined charge!
 For [1,0], these fluxes commute with all symmetries, whereas for [Hal,0], they anticommute.
 Indeed, stacking with the Haldane phase interchanges these two transitions.
 However, despite having distinct discrete charge in these two cases, these models can be smoothly connected by tuning to $H_1 + H_\textrm{Hal} + H_0$, as shown in Fig.~\ref{fig:classificationB}(b).
 The catch is that at this special point, the space of symmetry fluxes becomes two-dimensional, and the aforementioned charge is no longer well-defined---this arises naturally from a careful study of the Gaussian universality class (see subsection~\ref{subsubsec:gaussian}).
 Note that the novel phase diagram in Fig.~\ref{fig:classificationB}(b) can be obtained from the known phase diagram in Fig.~\ref{fig:classificationB}(a) by applying the duality transformation mentioned in subsection~\ref{subsec:gap}.

-In conclusion, all $\mathbb Z_2\times \mathbb Z_2$-enriched CFTs with central charge $c=1$ can be smoothly connected if they are of codimension two.
-For higher codimension, there are multiple classes.
-Such a examples have already appeared in the literature \cite{Kestner11,Parker18}, and we will touch upon this in Section~\ref{sec:lit}.
+In conclusion, all $\mathbb Z_2\times \mathbb Z_2$-enriched CFTs with central charge $c=1$ can be smoothly connected if they are of codimension two (see Appendix~\ref{app:core} for further details).
+For higher codimension, there are distinct symmetry-enriched CFTs.
+Examples have already appeared in the literature \cite{Kestner11,Parker18}, and we will touch upon this in Section~\ref{sec:lit}.